A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Introduction

 \section{Introduction}

-Lithium-ion batteries (LIBs) have become the dominant energy source in various applications, such as electric vehicles, grid-level energy storage, etc. The advantages of an LIB include high power and energy density, long lifespan, high efficiency, low self-discharge, and non-memory effect.
-With the widespread usage, security and economic concerns of LIBs are rapidly raising as well.
-LIBs are monitored and controlled by the battery management system (BMS) to achieve safe, efficient and reliable operation.
-The BMS estimates the state of charge (SOC), state of power (SOP) and state of health (SOH) of LIBs based on the battery model and output measurements, and then generates control actions.

-For advanced BMS, the underlying battery model should be with the following features.
-First, it should be able to provide information of internal states like potentials, \ce{Li^+} concentrations, reaction rates, etc. for meticulous management.
-Second, it can be converted to state-space representations easily for online controlling.
-Last, it should be simple with low requirements on the processor and memory since an LIB pack can contain hundreds of cells to be modeled.
+Lithium-ion batteries (LIBs) have become the dominant energy source in various applications, such as electric vehicles and grid-level energy storage.
+The advantages of LIBs include high power and energy density, long lifespan, high efficiency, low self-discharge, and non-memory effect.
+With the widespread usage of LIBs, security and economic concerns are rapidly rising as well.
+Generally, LIBs are monitored and controlled by a BMS to achieve safe, efficient and reliable operation.
+The BMS estimates the SOC, SOP and SOH of LIBs based on the battery model and output measurements and then generates optimal control actions.
+For an advanced BMS, the underlying battery model should have the following features.
+First, it should be able to provide information of internal states such as potentials, \ce{Li^+} concentrations, reaction rates, etc., for meticulous management.
+Second, it can be easily converted to state-space representations for online control.
+Last, it should be simple, with low requirements on the processor and memory since an LIB pack can usually contain hundreds of cells.

 Existing LIB models can be categorized into three groups: data-driven, empirical, and electro-chemical.
 Data-driven models (black-box models) are usually fitted on experimental data by statistical methods to predict battery dynamics~\cite{li_big_2019}.
-The equivalent circuit model (ECM) is a representative of empirical models, which uses a series of resistors and capacitors to mimic the battery~\cite{hu_comparative_2012, hu_model-based_2014, ding_improved_2019}.
-The electro-chemical model (EM) uses a set of partial differential and algebraic equations (PDAEs) to depict chemical and physical processes at the micro-scale inside the battery cell~\cite{Doyle_1993}.
-Comparing with the former two groups, EMs can give mechanism interpretations of the battery and are adaptive to a wide range of scenarios.
-However, EMs are usually complex and hard to be transformed into state-space models for controlling, which impede their widespread usage.
+Empirical models usually refer to the ECM, which uses a series of resistors and capacitors to mimic a battery~\cite{hu_comparative_2012, hu_model-based_2014, ding_improved_2019}.
+Electro-chemical models use a set of PDAEs to depict chemical and physical processes at the microscale inside the battery cell~\cite{Doyle_1993}.
+Compared with the former two groups, electro-chemical models can give mechanistic interpretations of the battery and are adaptive to a wide range of working scenarios.
+However, electro-chemical models are usually complex and difficult to transform into state-space models for control, which impedes their widespread usage.